 A big factor in the Indian consumer's growing influence is that the information divide between rural and urban consumers continues to shrink with the expansion of the internet and devices like smartphones.
 Metro areas and emerging boom towns are expected to continue to drive economic growth, but there is opportunity for rural per capita consumption to grow faster than in urban areas.
-Infrastructure improvements should help the gap narrow further.21 and China's.22 The 370 million people who comprise India's Gen Z population will grow up in a significantly different India than older generations.
+Infrastructure improvements should help the gap narrow further.

+The relative youth of India's population is another factor.
+The median age in India is about 29 years old, significantly younger than the U.S. population and China's.
+The 370 million people who comprise India's Gen Z population will grow up in a significantly different India than older generations.
 Gen Z's India features ubiquitous access to the internet, smartphones, digital media, and digital consumption platforms.
 This connectivity is expected to reshape consumer preferences.
 At the same income levels, the more connected consumer is more likely to spend freely, own durables, and have more brand awareness.
 Their less connected counterparts are more likely to spend frugally, own few durables, and continue buying more of the same.23